matheusfaustino/vagrant-setups/README.md

 vagrant-setups
 ==============

-Just some setups for to running like provision in vagrant.
+Just some setups to running like provision in vagrant.
 Each one with your own objective.